az2a/Udacity-Data-Analyst-Nanodegree/README.md

 ## WeRateDog

 This project is to collect, clean and analysis twitter’s data from WeRateDogs account.
 There are steps to be fallowed during this process (Gathering, Assessing, Cleaning and Analyzing).

+## Ford_go_bike

+The dataset (201902-fordgobike-tripdata.csv) downloaded from Udacity website.
+Ford go bike contain 183412 trips with the several information provided about each trip during Feb 2019